breakthatbass/lookfor/README.md

 - add colors for files and directories
 - do a null check after file open in search_file function
 - create a replace function to replace strings in files
+- add function to look for string in all files in directory